ImmuniwebSA/run-neuron-action/README.md

 # ImmuniwebSA/run-neuron-action@main

-This is Github action to run ImmuniWeb Neuron automated scan
+This is Github action to run ImmuniWeb Neuron automated project scan.

 ## How to use it?